 I am always on the lookout for inexpensive, age appropriate books.
-I check the resale stores, neighborhood garage sales and Facebook garage sale sites.
-I love getting used books because we can read them and then pass them on to friends or donate.
+To save money, you can check the resale stores, neighborhood garage sales and Facebook garage sale sites.
+It is nice to get used books because we can read them and then pass them on to friends or donate.
 There are so many ways to get new (to you) books that don’t have to cost a lot of money!

 Another creative idea to acquire new books is a book swap.
 A few years ago my daughter had a book exchange with the girls in her class at the end of the school year.
 It was perfect timing as everyone can benefit from good summer reading books!
 We had the girls over our house and everyone brought a few books to swap.
 Each girl came home with as many new books as books they brought to exchange.

 If you don’t have the time or inclination to host a party, you could still encourage your child to swap books with one or two friends.
 It doesn’t have to be a big event to exchange books with some buddies.